 The Meaning of Joy & 3 Ways to Feel More Joy

-I recently experimented by taking all the issues my clients had over the years and wanted help with.
-The highest-rated issue was wanting to experience more joy in their lives.
+I recently looked at all the issues my clients have brought to me over the years—the things they most wanted help with.
+The highest-rated issue?

 The Meaning of Joy